dis-sg/dis-sg.github.io/_posts/2020-08-24-creative-weekly-6.md

 Some BTO project logos highlight features which make each of them unique - Parc Residences @ Tengah’s curved rooflines, Bishan Towers’ sky terraces and UrbanVille @ Woodlands’ skybridge.

 Others just take cues from the project’s name, resulting in fairly uninspiring logos.
-Cliche word-graphic pairings made some logos worse than just a wordmark - Tampines GreenGlade’s logo would look less amateurish without the leaf.
+Cliche word-graphic pairings made some logos worse than if they were just wordmarks - Tampines GreenGlade’s logo would look less amateurish without the leaf.

 <figure>
 <img src="https://i.imgur.com/FnvQiyD.jpg" alt="hdb august bto logos 3">